sykeben/BookJS/README.md

 - `database`: The directory of all the server data (libraries, books, etc).
 Changing this allows for the database to be placed elsewhere (for example, an alternate network location).
 - `logrequests`: Whether or not valid requests to the server will be logged.
 This is only intended for debugging.
 - `purifypages`: Whether or not to purify the DOM content for book pages.
 It is highly recommended that this remains set to `true` for security and compatibility.
+- `sanitizemetadata`: Whether or not to sanitize book metadata.
+Once again, it is highly recommended this remains `true`.

 <br>

 ## Security Notes
+For those who are concerned about security, here are a couple of my notes:
+- BookJS never, ever phones home.
+Even if I had the money to employ a data collection service, I still would not do that.
-- When page purification is enabled (which it should be), [DomPurify](https://github.com/cure53/DOMPurify) is used to clean and sanitize book page DOMs.
+- When page purification is enabled (which it should be), [DOMPurify](https://github.com/cure53/DOMPurify) is used to clean and sanitize book page DOMs.
+- When metadata sanitation is enabled (which it should be), [sanitize-html](https://github.com/apostrophecms/sanitize-html) is used to sanitize book metadata.
 - As of now, HTTPS is not supported or implemented yet.
 I will be adding it in the near future.

 <br>